Home

 responsibilities in addition to providing a daily

 academic program for the children.
-You might be

 Next, find out the home-schooling laws in your area.
 For